 Treatment typically depends on the severity and type of acne.
 If you have a breakout every month, your doctor may recommend topical treatments like benzoyl peroxide, topical retinoids or salicylic acid (2) (3).
 In case of severe cystic acne, your dermatologist may recommend a topical treatment in combination with oral medication like isotretinoin or antibiotics.

-Laser treatment is another most popular method to remove red marks left behind by acne.
+Laser treatment is another most popular method to remove red marks left behind by acne (4).
 It involves the removal of the topmost layer of your skin, reducing the appearance of these marks.
 This process uses focused light therapy and is chemical-free.

 3. Heat Rash

-Just like acne, heat rashes occur when the pores in your skin get clogged with sweat, especially after constant sun exposure in highly humid weather.
-While traveling your skin’s surface, sweat can sometimes get blocked, causing tiny red bumps to appear.
+Just like acne, heat rashes (7) occur when the pores in your skin get clogged with sweat, especially after constant sun exposure in highly humid weather.
+While traveling your skin’s surface, sweat can sometimes get blocked, causing tiny red bumps to appear (8).
+Intense exercise, hard work or any physical activity that causes you to sweat heavily can lead to heat rash.
+It may also happen to those who are confined to bed for long periods, especially if they have a fever.

-Heat rashes most commonly show up in areas where you sweat the most and the ones where your skin is likely to rub against something.
+Heat rashes look like reddened skin with tiny blisters and most commonly show up in areas where you sweat the most and the ones where your skin is likely to rub against something.
 These areas include your pubic area, armpits, neckline and other areas prone to sweat.

 - Red bumps on surface of skin